 Teacher and Student

-World AIDS Day- Community Town Hall and Luncheon
+World AIDS Day- Town Hall and Luncheon

 National Black HIV/AIDS Awareness Day and Panel Discussion at Morgan State University

-World AIDS Day Community Celebration, December 1, 2023
+World AIDS Day Celebration

 Theme: “Honoring the Past, Celebrating the Present, Embracing the Future”

-Minority Organ Donation
+Organ Donation and Transplantation

 There are more than 100,000 individuals on the national transplant waiting list with over 60% from minority communities.